About the WACSWAIN Project

 The WArm Climate Stability of West Antarctic ice sheet in the last INterglacial (WACSWAIN) project, led by Cambridge Earth Sciences' Professor Eric Wolff, aims to understand what happened to the West Antarctic ice sheet during the last interglacial period, between 115,000 and 130,000 years ago.

-The five-year European Research Council (ERC) funded WACSWAIN project, led by Prof. Eric Wolff, will involve colleagues in the Department of Earth Sciences and at the British Antarctic Survey.
-During field seasons in the West Antarctic, the team is drilling drill two new ice cores—a 650-metre-long core was successfully retrieved from Skytrain Ice Rise in the 2018–19 field season, and drilling will take place at Sherman Island in early 2020.
-These cores will be analysed in Cambridge to understand past retreats of the ice sheet, allowing models for ice sheet cover on the continent over the past 130,000 years to be tested.
+The five-year European Research Council (ERC) funded WACSWAIN project, led by Prof. Eric Wolff, involves colleagues in the Department of Earth Sciences and at the British Antarctic Survey.
+During field seasons in the West Antarctic, the team has drilled two new ice cores—a 650-metre-long core was successfully retrieved from Skytrain Ice Rise in the 2018–19 field season, and a rapid access drill was used to retrieve ice chips to a depth of 322 metres at Sherman Island in early 2020.
+These cores are being analysed in Cambridge to understand past retreats of the ice sheet, allowing models for ice sheet cover on the continent over the past 130,000 years to be tested.

 Stay up-to-date with the Project